 This research is conducted with a wide range of analytical methods such as laser scattering, spectroscopy and microscopy techniques.

 Senior research engineer

-His research is conducted with Raman spectroscopy and X-ray crystallography and Soft X-ray spectroscopy (mainly RIXS and NEXAFS), as well as different data signal treatment and statistical methods and has included instrument development.
-He is also teaching in mathematics on the Pharmacist program.
+His research has been carried out with Raman spectroscopy, X-ray crystallography and soft X-ray spectroscopy (mainly RIXS and NEXAFS), low and ultra-low angle X-ray scattering (SAXS/USAXS), various statistical and data signal processing methods and has included instrument development.
+He also teaches mathematics in the Pharmacist program.

 MSc in Pharmacy

 Ellen Brunzell received her master of science in pharmacy from Uppsala University summer of 2020, and started as a PhD student in the group of pharmaceutical physical chemistry autumn 2020.
 The aim of Ellen’s research project is to examine the aggregation behaviour and self-assembly properties of therapeutic peptides, and how these aggregates interact with cellular membranes and other biological systems.
 Aggregate size and structure will be determined using SAXS, SANS and dynamic/static light scattering measurements.
 The purpose of which, is to gain greater knowledge of causes and mechanisms behind peptide aggregation and self-assembly, which in turn can provide better understanding of aggregated peptides increased immunogenicity.
 This is useful not only in manufacturing, storing, and handling of peptide drugs, but also in research of several neurodegenerative diseases that are linked to accumulation of aggregated peptides.